 Avoid close contact with people who are sick.

 People with cancer, people who are in active cancer treatment, older patients, and people with other serious chronic medical conditions, such as lung disease, diabetes, or heart disease, are at higher risk for the more severe form of COVID-19 that could lead to death.
-Recent data have shown that people with active or progressing cancer may be at higher risk than those whose cancer is in remission.
-The same rules apply for people with cancer as for those without cancer: Be sure to wash your hands well, and wash them frequently.
-Avoid touching your face, and avoid close contact with people who are sick.
+Studies have shown that people with active or progressing cancer may be at higher risk than those whose cancer is in remission.

 Finally, it is always important to have your health care wishes in writing, in case you are too sick to make decisions for yourself.
 This way, your family and your medical team will know what is important to you and what your wishes are.
 If you have not yet done this, now is a good time.
 Cancer.Net has valuable information on this topic.
 Because some hospitals and clinics are limiting visitors, and some are allowing no visitors, having your health care wishes in writing is more important than ever.
 Here are some examples of important questions to ask yourself, to discuss with your loved ones, and to write down: